Advantages and disadvantages of LTFT training

 - There are the obvious financial implications of working LTFT and extended length of training time.
 And there are often complications with pay banding and structures that can be time consuming to clarify.

-- LTFT trainees also describe that they often feel that they are ‘left behind’ as their FTE colleague cohort progress more rapidly, and achieve CCT and consultant practice a long time before them.
+- Some LTFT trainees say they often feel that they are ‘left behind’ as their FTE colleague cohort progress more rapidly and achieve CCT and consultant practice a long time before them.

-However, most LTFT trainees report that the opportunity to work LTFT allows them to complete their specialty training and continue to work positively in their chosen field.
+Most LTFT trainees say that the opportunity to work LTFT allows them to complete their specialty training and continue to work positively in their chosen field.

-They report that Psychiatry as a specialty is supportive of working and training LTFT.
-But that there is a significant additional burden in achieving this.
+Its reported that They say that psychiatry as a specialty is supportive of working and training LTFT.
+But that there is a significant burden in achieving this.

-LTFT trainees describe their requirement to have more assessments, ARCPs, and costs of professional subscriptions over more calendar years than their FTE colleagues; and for each ARCP administrative requirements to be accommodated in less working hours than FTE colleagues.
+LTFT trainees also say their ARCP administrative requirements need to be accommodated in less working hours than FTE colleagues.

-There are helpful reduced fees for some professional subscriptions, including GMC and Royal College of Psychiatrists, but these sometimes only equate to training at less than 50% FTE, which excludes most LTFT colleagues.
+There are helpful reduced fees for some professional subscriptions, including ourselves and the GMC but these sometimes only equate to training at less than 50% FTE, which excludes most LTFT colleagues.